kodi-community-addons/script.skin.helper.service/README.md

 ```
 Provides a list of recently added albums, including the artwork provided by this script as ListItem.Art(xxxx)
 Note: You can optionally provide the reload= parameter if you want to refresh the widget on library changes.

+Optional argument: browse=true --> will open/browse the album instead of playing it
 ________________________________________________________________________________________________________

 #####Recently played albums